Thomson Reuters to sell BoardLink to Diligent Corp

-Information and data provider Thomson Reuters Corp (TRI.TO) has agreed to sell BoardLink, a digital meeting portal for directors of corporate boards, to Diligent Corp DIL.NZ for $10 million, Diligent Chief Financial Officer Michael Stanton said on Monday.
+Oct 19 Information and data provider Thomson Reuters Corp has agreed to sell BoardLink, a digital meeting portal for directors of corporate boards, to Diligent Corp for $10 million, Diligent Chief Financial Officer Michael Stanton said on Monday.

 The deal will expand Diligent's portfolio of secure corporate governance and collaboration solutions for boards and senior executives.
 Listed on the New Zealand stock exchange, Diligent has a market capitalization of NZ$497 million ($338 million).